 **For a number of reasons, I chose not to use the services of a fertility professional.
 The average time to get pregnant is 9 months, if you’re past that and desperate to have a baby I would certainly consider that.
 I just didn’t.
 Read on to find out this post is about a lot more than just getting pregnant**

-Having a hard time getting pregnant with third child
+Having a hard time getting pregnant with a third child: My story

 During the fall of 2008, I decided that if we didn’t conceive in the month of July or August we were going to be done.